villagrat/AdventOfCode2023/README.md

 # Advent Of Code 2023

-*Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
-People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.*
+_Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other._

-*The objective is to reach '50 stars' ~ 50 problems solved by Christmas*
+_The objective is to reach '50 stars' ~ 50 problems solved by Christmas_

 ###### Current progress

-__0/50__ :star:
+**1/50** :star:

 [link to this year's problems](https://adventofcode.com)

 built with:

 - [typescript](https://www.typescriptlang.org/) 👨‍💻
 - [vitest](https://vitest.dev/) 🧪
 - [bun](https://bun.sh/) 🧅